alexstyl/contactstore/README.md

 }
 ```

-### Deleting a contact
+### Delete a contact

-The following code shows how to delete a contact by id:

 ```kotlin
 store.execute {
     delete(contactId = 5L)
 }
 ```

-## Using Contact Store in unit tests (experimental)
+## Does Contact Store support all features the default Contacts API does?

-The optional `com.alexstyl:contactstore-test` dependency provides a pure Kotlin implementation of `ContactStore`, named `TestContactStore`.

-This implementation is meant for unit testing purposes without the need of running the tests on a real Android device or the use of frameworks such as Robolectric.
+Probably not and this is not the aim of the project.
+The existing Contacts API has been out there
+for 10 years or so without much update.
+It is powerful given that you have access to an SQL-like
+syntax.
+I am assuming that a lot of the features it provides were introduced because the platform
+developers were coding against the ContactProvider interface instead of supporting the features app
+developers would eventually end up using.

+Keeping the API lean allows for faster iterations/releases too as there is less things to maintain.
+I am not saying that eventually all features in the default API are not important or that they will
+never make it to Contact Store.
+Instead, I would rather have the features and capabilities of the
+API to be driven by dev requirements.

+If you believe you are missing a specific feature, [open a new feature request on Github][1].

 ## Getting Help

-To report a specific problem or feature request, [open a new issue on Github][2].
+Checkout [the project documentation](https://alexstyl.github.io/contactstore) to learn about about Contact Store features in detail.
+To report a specific problem or feature request, [open a new issue on Github][1].

 ## License